Dawson-Pierce/pierced/README.md

 # Probabilistic Inference and Estimation using RFS for Coordinated Evasive Drones
 ----------------------------------------

+Applications of RFS-based algorithms for tracking aerial vehicles.

-An application of [BREW](https://github.com/Dawson-Pierce/brew) that implements advanced target tracking algorithms on drones.
+MATLAB simulations utilize the [BREW](https://github.com/Dawson-Pierce/brew) package that performs advanced target tracking for various distributions.

 NOTE: This code is still in development and is in no way promised to perform to any specific standard.